back

 4. Social media graphics

-Templates and social media graphics for all your platforms are a smart move.
+Social media templates for all your platforms are a smart move.
 They help ensure that your marketing campaigns and strategies align perfectly with your brand identity.
 Start by identifying the platforms you’ll use, then work with your design partner to create templates and other essential design assets.

 5. Printable assets